American Tobacco Company: The "Tobacco Trust"

 American Tobacco Company quickly became known as the “Tobacco Trust” upon its founding.
 Duke controlled the cigarette market, and his trust caught the attention of legislators in the United States, a country with historical aversion to monopolies.

-American Tobacco Company focused solely on making and selling cigarettes, leaving growing of tobacco and retail distribution to independent entrepreneurs.
+American Tobacco Company focused solely on making and selling cigarettes, leaving growing of tobacco and retail distribution to independent North Carolina farmers.
 Nonetheless, Duke aimed to eliminate inefficiencies and middlemen through vertical consolidation.
+Vertical consolidation is the act of buying companies that perform services or produce goods on different parts of the supply chain.
 The American Tobacco Company began to expand to Great Britain, China, and Japan.
-The company also maintained an interest in producing other tobacco products in case fads shifted; Duke wanted to be sure that he would be prepared with a multitude of tobacco styles.
-The Tobacco Trust's international expansion in conjunction with its consolidation of all types of tobacco “ultimately made the Trust so vulnerable to regulation and judicial dissolution”.
+The company also maintained an interest in producing other tobacco products in case trends within the cigarette market shifted.
+Duke wanted to be sure that he would be prepared with a multitude of tobacco styles.
+While Duke did gain a sort of monopoly over the tobacco industry, the Tobacco Trust's international expansion in conjunction with its consolidation of all types of tobacco “ultimately made the Trust so vulnerable to regulation and judicial dissolution”.

 The Sherman Antitrust Act was passed in 1890, and in 1907, the American Tobacco Company was indicted in violation of it.
 In 1908, when the Department of Justice filed suit against the company, 65 companies and 29 individuals were named in the suit.
 The Supreme Court ordered the company to dissolve in 1911 on the same day that it ordered the Standard Oil Trust to dissolve.
 The ruling in United States v.
 American Tobacco Co. stated that the combination of the tobacco companies “in and of itself, as well as each and all of the elements composing it whether corporate or individual, whether considered collectively or separately [was] in restraint of trade and an attempt to monopolize, and a monopolization within the first and second sections of the Anti-Trust Act.”